hitch-fr/Desiccant/README.md

 }
 ```

+### Custom registrar

-Under the hood Desiccant use the [Dehydrated-ovh](https://github.com/hitch-fr/dehydrated-ovh.git) Dehydrated hooks script to handle the DNS Zone management so you can use any hooks you would use with Dehydrated.
+Under the hood Desiccant uses the [Dehydrated-ovh](https://github.com/hitch-fr/dehydrated-ovh.git) Dehydrated hooks script to handle the DNS Zone management so you can use any hooks you would use with Dehydrated.

 ```json
 {